SeaHogs/tp/docs/UserGuide.md

 __The input should be the number of duration unit:__
 * The time length of one unit of duration equals __15 minutes__.
 * The input for duration should be a positive integer.
-* The limitation of the input of duration is 96 (24 hours).
+* The limitation of the input duration is 96 (24 hours).

 Examples:
 * `adda ic/S1234567D s/02/06/2024 1300 d/2`
-* This will add an appointment for the patient with NRIC `S1234567D` start from 2nd June 2024 at 1:00 PM and end at 1:30 PM.
+* This will add an appointment for the patient with NRIC `S1234567D` starting from 2nd June 2024 at 1:00 PM and ending at 1:30 PM.

 [<span style="font-size: small;">Back to table of contents</span>](#toc)